 Smoked Pumpkin

-- 1 whole small kabocha squash, Jap pumpkin, or butternut squash
+- 1 whole small kabocha squash - Jap pumpkin, or butternut squash

 - Wood smoking chips